serokell/private-tezos-blockchain/README.md

 ## Creating a peer-to-peer network

-It is convenient to use a dedicated peer-to-peer network in order to run private blockchain.
+It is convenient to use a dedicated peer-to-peer network in order to run the private blockchain.

 One way to do that is to use the [ZeroTier](https://www.zerotier.com/) service.

-In order to create and use peer-to-peer network, you should do the following steps:
+In order to create and use the peer-to-peer network, follow these steps:

 1. Create a new ZeroTier account.